Mycenaean pottery: LH I (c. 1675/1650 – 1600/1550 BCE)

 LH IIA (c.
-1600/1550 – 1490/1470 BC)
+1600/1550 – 1490/1470 BCE)

 During this period there is a drastic increase in the amount of fine pottery that is decorated with lustrous paints.
 An increase in uniformity in the Peloponnese (both in painting and shape) can be also seen at this time.
 However, Central Greece is still defined by Helladic pottery, showing little Minoan influence at all, which supports the theory that Minoan influence on ceramics traveled gradually from south to north.

 By this period, matte-painted pottery is much less common and the Grey Minyan style has completely disappeared.
 In addition to the popular shapes of LH I goblets, jugs, and jars have increased in popularity.